k8redfern/k8redfern/README.md

 - 🌱 Learning: Data Structures
 - 💬 Languages: Python, Java, JavaScript
 - ⚡ Goals: Using AI & ML to create wearable healthcare tech
 - Ask to See My School Projects!
+(They are hidden to prevent plagiarism.)